-Cookies are a big part of the Christmas season and no matter where you go during the month of December there are iced gingerbread, cut-out shortbread, and jam filled thumbprint creations everywhere.
-I love this time of the year because it’s a lot about baking and sharing gifts with others.
-Even living in a hot climate like Los Angeles, we get into baking and I particularly love the smell of something delightful permeating my household.
+Cookies are a big part of the Christmas season and no matter where you go during the month of December there are iced gingerbread, cut-out sugar cookies, and jam filled thumbprint creations everywhere.
+These Oatmeal Holiday Shortbread are buttery good with a delicate texture — perfect for any cookie swap or holiday party.

 These wedge shaped cookies are dusted with holiday sprinkles for a hint of red and green, but you can easily switch it up and go blue, purple or yellow if that’s the color scheme you prefer.
 Happy holidays and enjoy these Oatmeal Shortbread with a warm cup of tea or a glass of champagne to celebrate the season.

 1 1/2 cup all-purpose flour

 1 teaspoon vanilla extra

 (Makes about 16 Wedge Cookies)

 - Preheat oven to 400 degrees.
 In a blender or food processor, puree oatmeal until soft powder.

 - In a stand mixer or large bowl, combine flour, oats, sugar, and salt, stir.

 - Add butter and vanilla and mix on low until combined, about 1 minute.